dbrumley/harness-training-bae/packaging-lab/README.md

 Package the binary and upload to see if the analysis runs successfully to find the bugs.

-### Exercise 2: Package Relay
-Run through as many of the following targets to see if you can effectively package and run the targets to achieve reasonable code coverage.

 ### Conclusion
 Proper packaging of a target is the crux of ensuring Mayhem will know how to properly execute the target under test.
 Binaries may have several requirements